CDCgov/NEDSS-DataIngestionSandbox/eICRGenerator/README.md

-# EICR Generator
+# eICR Generator

-This Python script generates Electronic Initial Case Reports (EICRs) based on a provided XML template.
-The generated EICRs are saved to a specified directory, and all fields in the EICR are dynamically populated using randomized data for testing purposes.
+This Python script generates Electronic Initial Case Reports (eICRs) based on a provided XML template.
+The generated eICRs are saved to a specified directory, and all fields in the EICR are dynamically populated using randomized data for testing purposes.

 ---